mpastell/Rpyplot/README.md

 install_github("mpastell/Rpyplot")
 ```

 You'll need to have Python with headers (python-dev in Ubuntu) and matplotlib installed and in your path.
+In Windows you'll need to have Rtools.

 ## Use